Anujy13/SecretProject/README.md

-This is secret project where people can upload there secrets anonymously , by registering and login in into the website.
+This is secret project where people can upload their secrets anonymously , by registering and login in into the website.